Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 Ans:

 In XPath, there are two types of position paths: absolute and relative.
-Absolute position paths start with a forward location(‘/’) and specify the complete path from the root-knot to the target element.
-Relative position paths, on the other hand, don’t start with a forward rent and specify the path relative to the current environment knot.
-Understanding the differences between absolute and relative position paths is pivotal for constructing XPath expressions acclimatized to specific document structures and navigation conditions, ensuring precise targeting of rudiments in XML or HTML documents.
+Absolute paths begin with a forward slash (/), detailing the full route from the root node to the target element.
+In contrast, relative paths do not start with a slash and specify the path relative to the current node.
+Knowing these differences is crucial for crafting XPath expressions tailored to specific document structures, ensuring accurate targeting of elements in XML or HTML.

 69. What do you mean by XPath drivers?